Bernese Mountain Dog vs Bernedoodle: Complete Comparison (2026)

 Health and Lifespan Comparison

 Bernese Mountain Dog has a typical lifespan of 6-8 years, while Bernedoodle lives approximately 12-18 years.
 Health profiles differ significantly between these dogs.
 Bernese Mountain Dog is predisposed to Cancer, Orthopedic Issues, Other Conditions, with associated veterinary costs for monitoring and treatment.
-Bernedoodle faces its own health challenges including Orthopedic Conditions, Other Concerns.
+Bernedoodle faces its own health challenges including joint and skeletal conditions, Other Concerns.
 Bernese Mountain Dog has 3 documented predispositions compared to 2 for Bernedoodle, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health